metasepi/metasepi-website/en/posts/2018-10-15-must-buy-syncstitch.md

 $ syncstitch
 ```

-* You should show a green window which is SyncStitch GUI
+* You should show a green window which is the SyncStitch GUI
-* Click the right button and select "New model"
+* Click the right button of your mouse and select "New model"

 ![](/img/2018-10-15-new-model.png)